reactive-graph/sys/README.md

 </h2>

 <p align="center">
-This repository contains the standard library for the <a href="https://github.com/reactive-graph/reactive-graph">Reactive Graph</a>.
+This repository contains the system library for the <a href="https://github.com/reactive-graph/reactive-graph">Reactive Graph</a>.
 </p>

 <p align="center">